AMETHYST

 Alberto Antonioni

 Alberto is a mathematician working on evolutionary game theory and experimental economics.
-He is now an assistant professor at Universidad Carlos III de Madrid.
+He is now an associate professor at Universidad Carlos III de Madrid.

 website